-'Very disturbing': Coronavirus pandemic crisis is accelerating at a scary pace
+Covid 19 coronavirus: Pandemic cases accelerating at scary pace

 The last record peak on the state's chart came on March 28 when there were 111 new cases.

-The silver lining is that Victoria's cases do not appear to be rapidly rising in recent days, but rather staying between a bracket of between 60-80 new cases a day.
+The silver lining is that Victoria's cases do not appear to be rapidly rising in recent days, but rather staying between a bracket of between 60 and 80 new cases a day.